- Government

 Republic Strike Updates

-- Composting pickup is continuing this week as regularly scheduled.
-If you have not signed up, please consider doing so for free at Black Earth Compost
+- Composting pickup continues as regularly scheduled.
+If you have not signed up, please consider doing so for free at Black Earth Compost.

-- Yard waste continues to be cancelled at this time.
-The Watertown Recycling Center also continues to be closed due to the strike.
+- Reminder: the Watertown Recycling Center remains closed due to the on-going strike.

-- The emergency trash and recycling drop-off site at 148 Waltham Street is open Monday-Friday this week from 7:30am – 3:30pm each day for residents needing to drop-off any overflow trash and recycling.
-Please limit your drop-off to 3 bags of household trash and/or the equivalent amount of recycling that would fit in your bins.
+- The emergency trash, recycling, and yard waste drop-off site at 148 Waltham Street is open Monday-Friday, from 7:30am – 3:30pm for residents needing to drop-off any overflow trash, recycling, or yard waste.
+Please limit your drop-off to 3 bags of household trash, the equivalent amount of recycling that would fit in your bins, and a maximum of three bags of yard waste.
 Please prepare to show a license or utility bill to confirm Watertown residency.

 Details regarding missed pickups: